Elizabeth City micropolitan area

-The Elizabeth City Micropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of two counties in the Inner Banks region of eastern North Carolina, anchored by the area of Elizabeth City.
-It is part of a bigger Virginia Beach-Norfolk, VA-NC Combined Statistical Area.
+The Elizabeth City Micropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of one county in the Inner Banks region of eastern North Carolina, anchored by the area of Elizabeth City.
+It is part of a bigger Virginia Beach-Chesapeak, VA-NC Combined Statistical Area.

 As of the 2010 census, the Micropolitan Statistical Area had a population of 64,094.